+Site Name: Crouch and Roach Habitats Regulations Assessment: Data Proforma

+Estuaries SPA

+Location (Lat & Long): 51 38 23 N

+00 43 06 E

+JNCC Site Code: UK9009244

+Size (ha): 1735.58

+Designation: SPA

-Site Name: Crouch and Roach Habitats Regulations Assessment: Data Proforma Estuaries SPA Location (Lat & Long): 51 38 23 N 00 43 06 E JNCC Site Code: UK9009244 Size (ha): 1735.58 Designation: SPA - Dodgination: Of A The populations of the qualifying features; The distribution of the qualifying features within the site.
-The state of the qualitying restated mains and one.
-Component SSSIs Crouch and Roach Estuaries Vulnerabilities (includes Habitat Loss and Fragmentation existing pressures and trends) The saltmarshes and mudflats designated under the Essex Estuaries SAC and used by birds are under threat from 'coastal squeeze' - man-made sea defences prevent landward migration of these habitats in response to sea-level rise.
+The populations of the qualifying features;

+The distribution of the qualifying features within the site.

+Component SSSIs Crouch and Roach Estuaries

+Vulnerabilities (includes Habitat Loss and Fragmentation

+existing pressures and trends) The saltmarshes and mudflats designated under the Essex Estuaries SAC and used by birds are under threat from 'coastal squeeze' - man-made sea defences prevent landward migration of these habitats in response to sea-level rise.

 Smothering by sediments driven by storm tides and siltation.

-Increased Water Pollution Sources of potential water quality pressures include inputs from sewage effluent, agricultural (and urban) run-off, landfill leachates and the atmosphere.
+Increased Water Pollution

+Sources of potential water quality pressures include inputs from sewage effluent, agricultural (and urban) run-off, landfill leachates and the atmosphere.
 Shipping and recreational boating and other offshore activities add to these land-based sources.

+Physical Disturbance

-Physical Disturbance Siltation exacerbated by disruption to equilibrium between deposition and erosion by coastal defences (sea wall) management/ mowing and channel dredging.
+Siltation exacerbated by disruption to equilibrium between deposition and erosion by coastal defences (sea wall) management/ mowing and channel dredging.

 Disturbance from water-based and terrestrial recreational activities, such as, abrasion by the action of moored boats and trampling by walkers.

-Selective Extraction of minerals (e.g. aggregate dredging) Low water levels as a result of increased abstraction.
+Selective Extraction of minerals (e.g. aggregate dredging)

+Low water levels as a result of increased abstraction.

 Non-physical Disturbance